MicrosoftDocs/bi-shared-docs/docs/analysis-services/analysis-services-samples.md

 [Download Adventure Works sample projects and databases on GitHub](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks).

 A new collection of sample data, Wide World Importers, was introduced for SQL Server 2016.
 You can use Wide World Importers sample data to learn about and test Analysis Services; however, no tutorials, examples, or documentation are provided.
 The Wide World Importers dataset and schema do not support many of the features in Analysis Services.
-To learn more, see [Wide World Importers](../sample/world-wide-importers/wide-world-importers-documentation.md).